Blue Line (Kolkata Metro): Alignment & interchanges

-Dakshineswar, Baranagar, Dum Dum, Park Street, Mahanayak Uttam Kumar, Netaji, Masterda Surya Sen, Gitanjali, Kavi Nazrul, Shahid Khudiram and Kavi Subhash have side platforms; all other stations have island platforms.
-Central and Noapara are exceptions as they have both platforms on the sides as well as in the centre.
-Dakshineswar, Baranagar, Dum Dum, Rabindra Sarovar & Kavi Subhash have connections to interchange with Kolkata Suburban Railway.
-Shyambazar, Mahatma Gandhi Road, Esplanade, Kalighat, Rabindra Sarobar & Mahanayak Uttam Kumar stations have connections to the tram network.
-EM Bypass can be accessed from the Shahid Khudiram metro station and Kavi Subhash metro station.
+Dakshineswar, Baranagar, Dum Dum, Noapara, Park Street, Mahanayak Uttam Kumar, Netaji, Masterda Surya Sen, Gitanjali, Kavi Nazrul, Shahid Khudiram and Kavi Subhash have side platforms; all other stations have island platforms.
+Mahanayak Uttam Kumar is an exception as it has both platforms on the sides as well as in the centre.
+Dakshineswar, Baranagar, Dum Dum, Rabindra Sarobar & Kavi Subhash have connections to interchange with Kolkata Suburban Railway.
+Shyambazar, Mahatma Gandhi Road, Esplanade, Kalighat.
+The EM Bypass can be accessed from the Shahid Khudiram metro station and Kavi Subhash metro station.

 Extension up to New Garia (2010)

 Mamata Banerjee during her first tenure as the railway minister initiated the project of Tollygunge – Garia metro extension.
 During her second tenure (2009–2011) she inaugurated the extension, and also introduced new Air Conditioned rakes, manufactured indigenously at the Integral Coach Factory.

 The new extension to Garia Bazar in the south opened to the public on 23 August 2009.
 The Garia Bazar station was named after Kavi Nazrul.
 A final extension, in the southern end, from Kavi Nazrul (Garia Bazar) to Kavi Subhash (New Garia) was inaugurated on 7 October 2010, bringing the total number of stations to 23.
 On the same day, two Air-Conditioned rakes were also pressed into service.